Meet Our Staff

 Alexandria Lish (she/ her) is a Senior at Livermore High School and has been involved in theatre with the Pleasanton Youth Theatre Company since she was in 7th grade!
 Her first role was when she was 5 and played little Cosette in a Tracy High production of Les Misérables.
 Since then, she has participated in countless shows, including The Phantom Tollbooth, School of Rock, Bring It On, Titanic, and Peter and the Starcatcher.
 She loves to teach and participate in all aspects of theatre and is thrilled to be a member of the youth theatre program crew for her third year!
 Alex intends on attending a 4-year after graduation, and wants to major in Communications with a minor in Business.
 Until then, she will spend her time working, going on adventures with friends, being involved on her campus, playing lacrosse, and filling out her billions of college applications.
 She can’t wait to teach your kiddos!

-Since they were six years old, Lou Cooper (they/them) has been heavily involved with theater and grew up with the City of Pleasanton theater programs.
-Now they are one of the assistant directors of the resident teen improv troop Creatures of Impulse as well as directing, choreographing, and assisting other PYTC programs.
-Lou attends Saint Mary’s College of California and is majoring in Choreography and Performance.
-They hope to make a career as a teaching artist and to inspire the next generation of passionate, inclusive, and kind performers.
-When Lou is not at the Firehouse or doing homework, you might be able to catch them rollerskating around town!
+Lou Cooper (they/them) has been heavily involved with theater since they were six years old and grew up with the City of Pleasanton theatre programs.
+It was always their childhood dream to work at the Firehouse and they adore every day they come to work.
+Lou is the assistant director of Creatures of Impulse and they also direct, choreograph, and assist with other PYTC programs.
+They are also currently finishing their BA in Dance: Choreography & Performance at Saint Mary’s College of California.
+Lou hopes to continue to work as a teaching artist and inspire the next generation of passionate, inclusive, and kind performers.
+When Lou is not at the Firehouse, you might be able to catch them rollerskating around town!